SekiroSake/CarND-P4/writeup.md

 ### 5\.
 Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in code cell 19.
-After getting the curvature of each side, the final radius of curvature equals to the mean value of left curvature and right curvature.
+I did this in code cell 12.
+The final value of the curvature was converted from pixels to meters.

 ### 6\.
 Example image of identified clearly lane area.

-I implemented this step in code cell 12 - 18.
 Here is an example of my result on a test image:

 ![alt text][image6]